 Skip to content

-The Alcohol and pregnancy project, conducted by the Telethon Institute for Child Health Research from 2006 - 2008, provided educational resources for Western Australian (WA) health professionals to inform them about the prevention of prenatal alcohol exposure and Fetal alcohol spectrum disorder (FASD).
+The Alcohol and Pregnancy Project, conducted by the Telethon Kids Institute (formerly called Telethon Institute for Child Health Research) from 2006 to 2008, provided educational resources for Western Australian (WA) health professionals to inform them about the prevention of prenatal alcohol exposure and Fetal alcohol spectrum disorder (FASD).

 In 2007, the educational resources were developed and distributed to 3,348 health professionals (Aboriginal health workers, allied health professionals, community nurses, general practitioners and obstetricians), and to 159 paediatricians.
 Six months later 1,483 health professionals and 133 paediatricians were surveyed.
 Health professionals' responses were compared with results from 2002 and paediatricians' with results from 2004 using prevalence rate ratios and 95% confidence intervals.

 Following the distribution of the educational resources to WA health professionals, the project demonstrated some improvement in their knowledge, attitudes and practice in relation to alcohol consumption in pregnancy and FAS.
 The project also demonstrated that consumer and community participation made a difference to the research and participation was valued by community and consumer representatives and researchers.
 Project management was comprehensively endorsed by researchers and contributed substantially to the research and benefited both management and scientific outcomes.

 Telethon Kids Institute

 100 Roberts Road